Our Assessment System

 How often are students assessed?

-How do we know that teachers are making effective judgements about TMLG?
+How do we know that teachers are making effective judgements about TMLGs?

-- In English, Maths, Science and MFL we submit the data from our assessments to the Federation to compare our student performance against a sample of many other high performing secondary schools.
+- In English, Maths, Science, MFL, Geography and History we submit the data from our assessments in consultation with the Federation to compare our student performance against a sample of many other high performing secondary schools.
 The Federation data team ascribe an AMLG using the bell curve model.

 - Broadly speaking the 9-1 performance of a large cohort of students should conform to the bell curve distribution of results.
 For example, most TMLG grades will be in the 4-6 range as is to be expected.

 - There will be a ‘long tail’ of student performance with a significant minority in the 3-1 MLG range